rdkworld/MLF-Nanodegree-2023/project/report-template.md

 ## Initial Training
 ### What did you realize when you tried to submit your predictions?
 What changes were needed to the output of the predictor to submit your results?
-When I submitted my predictions, I was wondering how seasonality/weather will impact demand for rental bikes and how model will consider that
+When I submitted my predictions, I was wondering how seasonality/weather will impact demand for rental bikes and how model will consider that.
+Also, if there were negative values it needed to reset to zero

 ### What was the top ranked model that performed?
-Top ranked model was one with new features with a score of 1.29553
+Top ranked model was LightGBMXT_BAG_L1 with score_val of -131.460909

 ## Exploratory data analysis and feature creation
 ### What did the exploratory analysis find and how did you add additional features?